HallelAviner/Agrotech-Lab-Final-Project-2026/README.md

 ### Day 3: Malfunctions and Automated Triggers

 #### Scenarios Tested:
 * **Clogged Pipeline Simulation**: Partially closing a secondary valve to simulate a blockage or clogged drippers.
-The system identifies the drop in flow rate and issues a "Weak Flow" notification.
+The system identifies the drop in flow rate and after 5 minutes issues a "Weak Flow" notification, without closing the valve.
 * **Flow-Induced Wake-up**: Demonstrating the system's ability to wake up automatically from Deep Sleep the moment water flow is detected (e.g., when the main valve is opened via an external MQTT command).

 #### Timeline of Events: